Painter and teacher

 His first solo exhibition abroad took place in 1950, in Kristiansund, Norway.
 In 1951, back in Portugal, he showed his work at the Foz Palace in Lisbon.
 Here, he contacted with the writer Vergílio Ferreira and artists such as Júlio, Charrua, Almada Negreiros and Eduardo Viana.
 He was invited to visit Norway, to which he returned in 1952, visiting also Denmark, and produced a fresco, the first of his murals for the Gomes Teixeira School in Porto, where he taught.

-During this phase, he also produced many ceramic murals for public and private buildings, following a trend whereby glazed-tiles were re-used in national architecture in the 1950s and 1960s.
+In the 1950s, 1960s and 1970s he produced produced many ceramic murals for public and private buildings, following a trend whereby glazed-tiles were re-used in national architecture.
 He worked with renowned architects, in particular José Carlos Loureiro and Luís Pádua Ramos (for ex., in Pousada de Bragança, Hotel D. Henrique, Casa Sical, U. A. P. building, the building of Companhia de Seguros Tranquilidade, the Pasteleira housing complex, the Music Conservatory of Aveiro and Hotel Solverde in Espinho).

 In 1953, he established the International Art Missions, first held in Trás-os-Montes, and then returned to Porto.
 In the two following years, he taught at the Póvoa de Varzim Industrial and Commercial School and promoted the second edition of the International Art Mission.